top of page

 Cartwright built an impressive career and stature as an authority in the field of medicine, a cultural leader, and a prolific Journalist.
 He capitalized on this social clout and celebrity by catering to the needs of a well established market and national demographic; landed white men.
 By counseling the established white southern slaveowners on how best to psychologically manipulate and discipline their lessers, the market would reward him handsomely.

 Dr. Cartwright was far from alone.
-Many more southern Medical professionals would offer their professional expertise to bolster the case for chattel slavery [3] as both a therapeutic necessity for the African enslaved - who would otherwise have no life purpose or direction - and as a medical and moral responsibility for their White masters.
+Many more southern Medical professionals would offer their professional expertise to bolster the case for chattel slavery [3] as both a therapeutic necessity for the African enslaved - who would otherwise have no life purpose or direction - and as a medical and moral responsibility for their white masters.
 Dr. Cartwright sought to mainstream his debilitating, racist ignorance as medical fact.
-[3] And he was White enough to almost pull it off.
+[3] And he was white enough to almost pull it off.

 "It [drapetomania] is unknown to our medical authorities, although its diagnostic symptom, the absconding from service, is well known to our planters and overseers ...
 In noticing a disease not heretofore classed among the long list of maladies that man is subject to, it was necessary to have a new term to express it."[1]